elivz/vz_average.ee_addon/README.markdown

 *This is beta software, use at your own risk.
 But please send along suggestions and bug reports.*

-VZ Average is a flexible and  minimal framework for rating anything in EE that you can identify with an ID: a channel entry, a comment, a Matrix row, or anything else.
-A few possible uses for it include: star ratings, thumbs up/down ratings, flagging comments as offensive, tallying up votes, etc.
+VZ Average is a flexible and  minimal framework for rating or tallying anything in EE that you can identify with an ID: a channel entry, a comment, a Matrix row, or anything else.
+A few possible uses for it include: star ratings, thumbs up/down ratings, flagging comments as offensive, voting, etc.

 It provides a simple template tag that generates a form for submitting ratings, plus several tags to display data about the ratings.
 I have avoided outputting any UI (unlike the other ratings add-ons out there), focussing instead on providing a abstracted data store that you can use imaginatively to achieve a wide range of effects.